Resources

 HotStorage

 The USENIX Workshop on Hot Topics in Storage and File Systems.
-Hosted every summer directly before ATC.
+Hosted every summer.

 ICDCS